MPAS-Dev/compass/docs/users_guide/machines/chrysalis.rst

     # the system MPI library to use for gnu compiler
     mpi_gnu = openmpi

-    # the base path to system libraries to be added as part of setting up compass
+    # the base path for spack environments used by compass
+    spack = /lcrc/soft/climate/compass/chrysalis/spack

+    # whether to use the same modules for hdf5, netcdf-c, netcdf-fortran and
+    # pnetcdf as E3SM (spack modules are used otherwise)
-    system_libs = /lcrc/soft/climate/compass/chrysalis/system
+    use_e3sm_hdf5_netcdf = True

 Additionally, some relevant config options come from the `mache <https://github.com/E3SM-Project/mache/>`_ package: